Chidonkenny/Sales-Performance-Analysis/README.md

 |Central|$501.24k|21.83%|
 |South|$391.46k|17.04%|

-West is the strongest region at 31.58%, followed closely by East at 29.55%.
-Together they contribute roughly 61% of regional sales.
-South is the lowest contributor and may warrant a focused growth review.
+### Insight
+- The West region is the strongest sales region, contributing approximately 31.6% of sales.
+- The East follows closely at approximately 29.6%.
+- Together, West and East account for approximately 61% of total regional sales, making them the primary geographic revenue engines.
+- The South region has the lowest contribution among the four displayed regions.

+## Business implication
+#### The company could examine the South region for potential growth opportunities, including:
+- Distribution limitations
+- Customer acquisition
+- Product availability
+- Pricing
+- Sales team performance
+- Regional marketing effectiveness

 ## Sales Trend Analysis

 The order-date chart shows substantial variation in sales from 2019 through 2021, including several pronounced spikes.
 Sales are not evenly distributed across the timeline.
 Recommended enhancements include year-over-year growth, monthly and quarterly totals, moving averages and seasonality analysis.

+## Recommended analysis

+#### For a more detailed management dashboard, the time-series analysis could be enhanced with:
+- Year-over-year growth
+- Month-over-month growth
+- Moving averages
+- Monthly sales totals
+- Quarterly performance
+- Seasonality analysis
+- Highest and lowest sales periods

+These measures would make it easier to identify whether sales growth is structural or driven by individual high-value periods.

 ## Performance by Sub-Category